Mark de Jonge

 Mark de Jonge’s first goal in a kayak had been to just stay upright.
-Nearly two decades later he is amongst the best paddlers in the world.
+Two decades later he was amongst the best paddlers in the world.
 After missing out on qualifying for both the 2004 and 2008 Olympic Games, de Jonge’s time to shine came when the quick sprint K-1 200m was added to the Olympic program for London 2012.
 After a breakout season in 2011 when he won a World Cup medal, he captured bronze in his Olympic debut at London 2012.
 He had qualified for the Olympic team despite being unable to paddle for several weeks before the Canadian trials when he dropped an 80-pound dumbbell on his finger.
 After sitting out the World Cup stops, he won the trials in a faster time than ever recorded in international competition.

 |London 2012||Canoe-Kayak - Sprint||K-1 200m - Men||Bronze|

 Notable International Results

-Pan American Games: 2015 – GOLD (K-1 200m), BRONZE (K-2 200m); 2007 – SILVER (K-4 1000); 2003 – BRONZE (K-1 500)
+Pan American Games: 2015 – GOLD (K-1 200m), BRONZE (K-2 200m); 2007 – SILVER (K-4 1000); 2003 – BRONZE (K-1 500), 4th (K-4 1000m)

-ICF World Championships: 2015 – GOLD (K-1 200m); 2014 – GOLD (K-1 200); 2013 – SILVER (K-1 200); 2011 – 6th (K-1 200); 2009 – 13th (K-1 200)
+ICF World Championships: 2019 – 14th (K-4 500m); 2018 – 12th (K-2 200m); 2015 – GOLD (K-1 200m); 2014 – GOLD (K-1 200m); 2013 – SILVER (K-1 200m); 2011 – 6th (K-1 200m); 2009 – 13th (K-1 200m)